132nd-vWing/ATRM_Brief/ExRedStorm/ADMIN_RedStorm.md

-# ADMIN AND COORDINATIOIN - EXERCISE RED STORM
+# Air-to-Air training rules - EXERCISE RED STORM
 ## Action on kill message
 - BLUE: When engaged by SAM, continue.
 Debrief point
 - BLUE: When engaged by Red Air, continue mission, try to defeat threat.